JenrexEdition/FreeDive/README.md

 # FreeDive
-FreeDive is a Online Entertainment Website created by Jenrex Polinag
+FreeDive is a Online Entertainment Website created by Jenrex Polinag , And You Can Also Contribute Via Gmail